nobitlost/ignite/modules/platforms/php/README.md

 This example requires [additional setup](#additional-setup-for-failoverexample).

-This example demonstrates the failover behavior of the client
-- configures the client to connect to a set of nodes
-- connects to a node
-- if connection is broken, the client automatically tries to reconnect to another node
-- if no specified nodes are available, stops the client

 This example demonstrates "failover re-connection algorithm" of the client.
 It:
 - configures the client to connect to a set of nodes
 - connects to a node